Jo's indelible faux east

 By Michael Roberts

 After the stylistic triumphs of the earlier Von Sternberg/Dietrich collaborations the focus shifts to the orient with a kind of Grand Hotel on rails.
-The cinematic motifs favoured by Sternberg, chiaroscuro effects, painterly framing, fluid camera movements and intricate composition reaches it’s zenith with this masterful piece.
-As open a love letter to an actresses face as has ever been commited to celluloid, Dietrich is seen in close up surrounded by feathers, furs and veils, framed in windows or lit from below in shots worthy of the great black and white portraitists of the 20’s and 30’s.
-The result is irresistable, the impulse forgivable and in the process giving us Marlene as icon, a treasure for the ages.
+The cinematic motifs favoured by Sternberg, chiaroscuro effects, painterly framing, fluid camera movements and intricate composition reaches its zenith with this masterful piece.
+As open a love letter to an actresses face as has ever been committed to celluloid, Dietrich is seen in close up surrounded by feathers, furs and veils, framed in windows or lit from below in shots worthy of the great black and white portraitists of the '20s and '30s.
+The result is delirious and irresistable, the impulse forgivable and in the process he gave us Marlene as icon, a treasure for the ages.

 The train is soon caught up in the civil war as first Government troops arrest a rebel Lieutenant and then the rebels stop the train and take a hostage to trade for the captured officer.
 The rebel leader turns out to be Mr Chang, who was sharing 1st class with the others.
 Chang was prone to giving the American gambler (Eugene Pallette) lectures in the local philosophies ‘this is China where time and life have no value’ and the shock him by claiming as a half-breed he wasn’t proud of his white blood.
 The device of having European actors play Asians was stock for the period and although it sits uncomfortably with modern mores this rendering is fairly benign and Chang is convincingly played by Warner Oland, who even went on to play the Charlie Chan detective character in several films.